 If the infringement was for non-commercial purposes, statutory damages are between $100 and $5000.
 If it was for commercial purposes, statutory damages are between $500 and $20,000.

-As an intermediary, it’s difficult for us to answer many of the questions that notices of claimed infringement provoke.
+As an intermediary, it’s difficult for us to answer many of the questions that notices of claimed infringement raise.
 We are not in a position to advise any third party on the application of the law to their particular situation, or the actions that they should take in response to a notice of claimed infringement, a motion for disclosure, or the defense of potential claims that may be made against you.